nosqlbench/nosqlbench-preview-docs/site/content/reference/bindings/funcref_general.md

 ## HashInterval

+Create a double value from a hashed long, over the valid range of long inputs.
+This version provides a strict unit interval value, not a unit range value.
+That is, it can yield any value between 0.0 and 1.0, EXCEPT 1.0.
 Return a value within a range, pseudo-randomly, using interval semantics, where the range of values return does not include the last value.
 This function behaves exactly like HashRange except for the exclusion of the last value.
 This allows you to stack intervals using known reference points without duplicating or skipping any given value.
 You can specify hash intervals as small as a single-element range, like (5,6), or as wide as the relevant data type allows.

+- `long -> HashInterval(double: min, double: max) -> double`

 - `int -> HashInterval(int: width) -> int`
   - *notes:* Create a hash interval based on a minimum value of 0 and a specified width.